Cal Water Alerts

 Testing for Lead in Schools’ Drinking Water

 Protecting our customers’ health and safety is our highest priority.
-As such, we have worked with public health experts and regulators on best practices to ensure we have a comprehensive, effective school sampling program.
+As such, we have worked with public health experts and regulators on best practices to create a comprehensive, effective school sampling program.
 We are working with schools in our service area to develop a water sampling plan, test samples, and conduct follow-up monitoring for any school that needs to take corrective action on its plumbing fixtures.

 Program guidelines and timeline